ppgcc/discentesPPGCC/_equipe/1-olimar-teixeira-borges-en.md

 language: 'en'
 ---

-Support concerning the maintenance of the virtual environments of the PPGCC Students, such as the Students' Website, Linktree, GitHub, Slack, Assistance with References/Homologation, and other related issues that the current students management assigns.
+Volunteer in support in relation to the maintenance of virtual environments, such as this site, Linktree, GitHub, Slack and other related issues.